Diversity Visa Lottery

 - Evidence of Support: DV visa applicants must show evidence that they are not likely to become public charges while in the United States.
 This evidence may be in the form of a combination of your personal assets, an Affidavit of Support (Form I-134) from a relative or friend residing in the United States, and/or an offer of employment from an employer in the United States.

-- Original Documents: All applicants must be prepared to present the originals of all documents.
+- Original Documents: All applicants must be prepared to present the originals of all documents and a photocopy of those.

-- Translations: All documents not in English or Hungarian must be accompanied by certified English translations.
+- Translations: All documents not in English or Hungarian must be accompanied by certified English translation.
 Translations must be certified by a competent translator.